Recipe by Rita Held Bitters is a flavor game-changer for sauces. Hum drum mayo plus…

 - Wash asparagus and break off the tough ends.
 Cut spears into 1-inch pieces; set aside.

-- Add asparagus, increase heat slightly and continue to cook uncovered about 3 minutes.
+- Add asparagus or peas, increase heat slightly and continue to cook uncovered about 3 minutes.
 Stir now and then.
 Taste rice to ensure it does not overcook.
 Rice should be al dente and rather soupy.
 Stir in cheese, lemon peel and marjoram.
 Remove from heat and serve immediately.
 Sprinkle with additional cheese, if desired.

 If you prefer to use table wine to make the risotto, use a light pinot grigio, sauvignon blanc or Chablis.
 After cooking and stirring the rice with the butter, olive oil, onion, and garlic, stir in 1 cup wine.
 Cook until very creamy and almost all the wine is absorbed–about 2 minutes on medium-high heat.